i-anuragmishra/Mechanistic-Interpretability-of-GPT-like-Models-on-Summarization-Tasks-Capstone/README.md

    - Gradient norm analysis
    - Neuron activation patterns

-All visualizations are accessible through the generated HTML report at `visualizations/interpretability_report.html`.
+Note: HTML visualizations are generated locally but not included in the repository.

 ## Preliminary Results and Discussion